-In June 2018 Janine completed a part-time MA in Design with distinction at the University of the West of England.
-During this course she made the creative leap into working with a very traditional material, leather, in a fresh, contemporary and unique way.
+In June 2018 I completed a part-time MA in Design with distinction at the University of the West of England.
+During this course I made the creative leap into working with a very traditional material, leather, in a fresh, contemporary and unique way.

-Drawing on past experiences with printmaking, bookbinding and embroidery Janine has explored mark making through the carving and painting of leathers to create distinctive and appealing surfaces.
+Drawing on past experiences with printmaking, bookbinding and embroidery I am exploring mark making through the carving and painting of leathers to create distinctive and appealing surfaces.

-The simplicity of the process is important to Janine and she is working in as handmade a way as possible.
+The simplicity of the process is important to me and I am working in as handmade a way as possible.

 “just me, a piece of leather, some lino tools and acrylic paint”.

-Janine has spent the past year creating a distinctive visual language in her new chosen medium – experimenting with marks, composition and colour, playing with form and layering.
+I spend my time creating a distinctive visual language in my new chosen medium – experimenting with marks, composition and colour, playing with form and layering.

-Janine loves the freedom of working instinctively, each mark responding to the presence of what has come before.
-With her increased emphasis on mark making it is the unexpected and the unplanned that speaks to Janine most.
+I love the freedom of working instinctively, each mark responding to the presence of what has come before.
+With my increased emphasis on mark making it is the unexpected and the unplanned that speaks to me most.

-That her single pieces often become abstracted landscapes, speaks as much to the pattern of the marks as to her mind.
+That my pieces often become abstracted landscapes speaks as much to the pattern of the marks as to my intentions.
 The time taken between thinking a mark and making a mark leaves little margin for error, and this is the thrill.
-However, her inner need for harmony means there is a deeply ingrained subconscious check that ensures a balanced final composition.
+However, my inner need for harmony means there is a deeply ingrained subconscious check that ensures a balanced final composition.

-Janine is enjoying this freedom of making with no agenda, not trying to create collections for the marketplace.
-All her pieces are unique, one off creations.
-She says:
+I am enjoying this freedom of making with no agenda, not trying to create collections for a specific marketplace.
+All my pieces are unique, one off creations.